fluidity-money/9lives.so/README.md

 # 9lives

-9lives is the most customisable and advanced prediction market in the web3 ecosystem, with an orderbook and AMM feature.
+9lives is the most customisable and advanced prediction market in the web3 ecosystem, with a liquidity free bootstrapping model titled the DPPM, and an AMM feature.
 We can support teams interested in releasing prediction markets themselves using 9lives, including hosting the graph for you.
 If you're interested in this, contact us at [this link](https://docs.google.com/forms/d/e/1FAIpQLSfYfgLuQ0GU8K5vGj-kU0PciqHHQCCD60T7NHtLLmewkNvldg/viewform?usp=dialog)!

 ---